fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 -->
 ## Next?

-There is a lot of information in these pages, more than 70% of which you probably won't need.
+There is a lot of information in these pages, more than 70% of which you probably won't be needing in day-to day work.
+But, it's improtant to understand how the underlying stuff work, when for example you do `array.sort()` or `array.filter()`, you should know what's happening behind the scenes.
+This helps you handle edge cases and optimize your code.
+This would also let you build your own algorithms when required by a particular problem in your project.

 The important data structures are marked with \b font-weight.
 The rest are just for your information.
 The best way to understand these is to code them.
-My primary advice remains the same; try building something cool, and these data structures and algorithms will come to your rescue when stuck.
+My primary advice remains the same; try building something cool, and these data structures and algorithms will come to your rescue when stuck!